International | Local | Politics | Science | Business | Entertainment | Weather | Opinion

 Kuiper grinned and suppressed a cackle.
 “Honestly, same.”
 Eun Sol eased up slightly, and Kuiper felt an urge to satisfy her curiosity.
 “Hey, what do you mean by from the Moon?
 Like, besides the obvious.”

-Eun Sol stammered, trying to compress a huge set of cultural subtext into something vaguely tactful.
+Eun Sol stammered, trying to compress centuries of cultural subtext into something vaguely tactful.
 “Well... in most cases, it means holier-than-thou technophobic farmer.
 When I first saw you, I was worried that you’d be one - not that there’s anything wrong with that-”

 Kuiper waved dismissively.
 “It’s fine, I can’t stand them either.
 Like, I can put on that persona to fuck with people, but only as a joke, and not for very long.”